 An important part of NYC as a winter wonderland is our ice skating rinks.
 Even though you aren’t as graceful as an Olympic medalist, you can still have fun at one of the indoor and outdoor rinks that dot the five boroughs, including some where you can skate for FREE.

 Wollman Rink – Another iconic skating location, in the heart of Central Park.
 Like Rockefeller Center, it’s almost always crowded, but feels less cramped because it’s three or four times the size.
 You’ll find more locals here than tourists, especially for the special early morning figure skating and free skating sessions.
 Sessions here are as long as 2 1/2 hours.
-The regular prices are below, but you won’t find them on the website.
-I had to google “cost of ice skating central park” to find them.
-What you will find online is $72 per person per session VIP pricing, which includes skip-the-line privileges, skate rentals, three hours of reserved table seating in the heated, rink-side tent with unlimited access to snack buffet that includes hot chocolate, apple cider and fresh-baked cookies, and a storage locker.
+The rink is open until 10pm weekdays and until 11pm on weekends.
+There’s alson VIP pricing, which includes skip-the-line privileges, skate rentals, three hours of reserved table seating in the heated, rink-side tent with unlimited access to snack buffet that includes hot chocolate, apple cider and fresh-baked cookies, and a storage locker.
 There are also skating lessons, including figure skating lessons.
 Wollman Rink is in Central Park near 59th St., enter at Central Park South and Sixth Avenue.
 I learned to skate here as a child, and got good enough to be a skating instructor in my senior year in high school, so it’s a sentimental favorite.

 Sky Rink at Chelsea Piers – The city’s only year-round indoor skating rink is a delight.
 It’s a large, well-maintained rink with few lines and a courteous staff.
-Two-hour general skating sessions are $10 and skate rentals are $5.
-Be sure to check the schedule, since much of the daily schedule is for figure skating and hockey leagues.
+General skating sessions are Noon to 5pm daily, and cost $11.
+Skate rentals are $6 and helmets are $5.
+Be sure to check the schedule before you go, since general sessions are sometimes bounce for figure skating and hockey leagues.

 - Share your photos with the hashtag #wintervillage and you might see your picture at the Skating Pavillion or online.
 And don’t forget to visit the Holiday Market booths around the rink for unusual hand-made gifts.